 Children need healthy meals to actively learn.
-The Boyle County Schools Food Services Department serves over 415,000 healthy meals annually through its full-service breakfast and lunch programs.
-Each of the district’s five schools has a fully equipped kitchen that prepares nutritious meals on site.
+The Boyle County Schools Food Services Department serves more than 415,000 healthy meals annually through its full-service breakfast and lunch programs.
+Each of the District’s five schools has a fully equipped kitchen that prepares nutritious meals on-site.
 The Food Services Department is self-supporting, participating in the federally funded National School Breakfast and Lunch Programs administered by the USDA.

 $1.35 Woodlawn Elementary Student Breakfast

 $1.50 Boyle County Middle and High School Student Breakfast

 $2.75 Boyle County Middle and High School Student Lunch